 Athletic coaches apply their understanding of kinesiology to help athletes improve physical stamina and enhance the bodily range of motion during sports activities.
 Coaches also rely on kinesiology to help athletes prevent injuring.
 According to the BLS, coaching and athletic scouting positions as a group were anticipated to grow by 11% (much faster than the average for all occupations) between 2018 and 2028 due to a steadily increasing population and the growing popularity of sporting event participation.

 The BLS reports that coaches working for educational institutions, such as high schools or colleges, generally are required to hold a bachelor's degree.
 Individuals may choose to major directly in kinesiology, which includes coursework in biomechanics, exercise physiology, anatomy physiology and therapeutic treatments.
 Many kinesiology programs offer concentration options related to coaching, including sports leadership or athletic training.
 Licensing and certification requirements vary by state and by sport, although many coaches must be certified in basic safety and cardiopulmonary resuscitation (CPR).

 Job Outlook for Fitness Workers

 Fitness workers use kinesiology to create workout regimens for clients.
 An advanced understanding of body movements allows fitness workers to help clients focus on strengthening and toning individual muscles or muscle groupings.
 With more health problems resulting from obesity, the BLS predicted that more fitness workers would be required to meet the demand for fitness and nutrition training.
-In fact, between 2012 and 2022, the BLS noted that open positions for fitness trainers and instructors were expected to grow by 13%, which is about average compared to all job sectors.
+In fact, between 2018 and 2028, the BLS noted that open positions for fitness trainers and instructors were expected to grow by 13%, which is much faster than average compared to all job sectors.

 Requirements for Fitness Workers